infiniflow/infinity/docs/references/pysdk_api_reference.md

 ### Parameters

-#### cond: `str` (non-empty), *Required*
+#### cond: `str`, *Required*

-A condition that specifies which rows to update.
-This parameter should be a non-empty string representing a logical expression, a function, or any other form of conditional logic that evaluates to `True` for the rows that should be updated.
+A non-empty string that defines the condition for selecting rows to update.
+It represents a logical expression, a function, or any other form of conditional logic that evaluates to `True` for the rows that should be updated.

 #### data: `list[dict[str, Any]]]` (non-empty), *Required*